What started as a small 11-12 character roster has since gotten surprisingly huge. This page will keep track of everyone who appeared in this game.

 - Yellow Eyes of Sneakiness: She has yellow eyes and is something of a trickster.

 An altered human, ninja and self-proclaimed "hero of justice" who houses the body and mind of two different people (one lost their body, the other their mind), hence their habit of referring to themselves as "we".
 They both tried to stop Sora from accomplishing her goals, but were struck down for their troubles.

-- Flash Step: Their Hyper, called "Leap Through Space", allows them to mark the panel where they're standing.
-Using it again allows Mira to vanish and reappear at the marked panel, and applying Binding Smoke to anyone at 1 panel of radius.Mira: "Leaping!"
+- Flash Step: Their Hyper, "Leap Through Space", allows them to mark the panel where they're standing.
+Using it again allows Mira to vanish and reappear at the marked panel, applying Binding Smoke to anyone within a 1-panel radius.Mira: "Leaping!"

 - Heroic Wannabe: They believe themselves to be a hero of justice.
 In truth, they're completely in over their heads.